Bike Insurance Calculator

 The technique of calculating the premium for two-wheeler insurance may vary from one insurer to another.

-Required two-wheeler details for calculating the premium of an insurance plan for a new two-wheeler:
+Essential two-wheeler details to calculate the premium of an insurance plan for a new two-wheeler:

 - Name of manufacturer